phoenixding/scdiff2/README.md

 1. New scdiff2 now handle huge single cell data efficiently!
 As the scale of the single-cell RNA-seq datasets is ever-increasing (from hundred cells ->tens of thousand cells and even more.
 The memory and time efficiency for the original scdiff is becoming a bottleneck of its application.
-Here, we have been developing the next version, scdiff2, to use HDF5, Sparse-matrix, and multi-threading techniques to reduce the resource requirement of the program while improving the efficiency.
+Here, we have been developing the next version, scdiff2, that uses HDF5, Sparse-matrix, and multi-threading techniques to reduce the resource requirement of the program while improving the efficiency.
 Besides, we also incorporated many popular clustering and trajectory methods (mostly implemented by scanpy https://scanpy.readthedocs.io/en/stable) in a "prerun" program to learn an initial trajectory for future refinement (by HMM-like Probabilistic graphical models).
 scdiff now can finish processing 40k cells (~10k genes/cell) within 4 hours @ a desktop: Ryzen 3500 6 cores, 16G RAM).